 - End of empire and internationalisation: Imperial AfterlivesLink opens in a new window

 - Memory studies: The Memory GroupLink opens in a new window; War remembrance in EuropeLink opens in a new window

 The EHRC funds:

 - PhD students looking to undertake archival work, participate in conferences, and establish collaborations with senior colleagues

 - Postdocs.
 We are especially keen to assist in the development of postdoctoral grants (Leverhulme, BA, ESRC, Wellcome, Fullbright, Marshall etc).
 Please get in touch with us as early as possible so we can work on the submission together.

 - Research projects carried out by staff at all levels and stages of research.

-The EHRC also facilitates opportunities for visiting scholars and provides an institutional platform to organise and promote workshops, conferences, seminars, lectures and impact-related activities.
+The EHRC also facilitates and funds opportunities for visiting scholars and provides an institutional platform to organise and promote workshops, conferences, seminars, lectures and impact-related activities.